 My 1916 Rising in Kerry post looks at the significant events and sites in Kerry associated with the rebellion that changed the course of Irish history.
 The post elaborates on the unique way the Irish State commemorated the 50th anniversary of the rebellion – It named the mainline railway stations after the rebellion’s leaders.

 Kerry has a long history of welcoming international dignitaries so it was interesting to finally meet one, former US UN Ambassador Samantha Power.
 Irish-born Power gave a riveting public interview in the South Kerry village of Waterville during the local Charlie Chaplin Comedy Film Festival.
 If you want to know about the current state of the world then this post is for you.

-Wild Atlantic Way: Notable Kerry People is a list of Kerry people who achieved extraordinary feats and/or who’ve had an influence on my own life.
+Wild Atlantic Way: Famous Kerry People is a list of Kerry people who achieved extraordinary feats and/or who’ve had an influence on my own life.
 Controversial choices?
 Have a read and let me know.

 INLAND KERRY DESTINATIONS

 Moving on to Killorglin in Mid-Kerry, Puck Fair: Ireland’s Madcap Festival really is what it says it is!
 Puck Fair is Killorglin’s centuries-old annual celebration whereby a male goat is crowned King of the Town.
 Taking place on 10th – 12th August, this is Ireland’s most traditional and revelrous festival, not to mention the country’s oldest festival.
 The post also includes a guide to the dynamic and cosmopolitan Killorglin area which is not only a contender for the best places to visit in Kerry but for the place to live in Ireland.